opensearch-project/documentation-website/_benchmark/user-guide/concepts/time-latency.md

 - [Processing time]
 - The error rate for each completed task or OpenSearch operation.

-The following diagram illustrates how each component of the table is measured during the life cycle of a request from an OpenSearch cluster to the OpenSearch client:
+The following diagram illustrates how each component of the table is measured during the life cycle of a request request involving the OpenSearch cluster, the OpenSearch client, and OpenSearch Benchmark:

 <img src="{{site.url}}{{site.baseurl}}/images/benchmark/concepts-diagram.png" alt="">